 Possible causes of excessive dog barking and what you can do

-Dogs may bark if they’re afraid of something, particularly loud noises e.g. fireworks.
+Dogs may bark if they’re afraid of something, particularly loud noises such as fireworks.
 To help calm them you can keep doors, windows and curtains closed so they aren’t exposed to the sight of things that trigger fear.
-You can also try to make sure they’re in a comfortable area e.g. a darkened room, as well as leaving a television or radio on in the background at a low level.
+You can also try to make sure they’re in a comfortable area for example a darkened room, as well as leaving a television or radio on in the background at a low level.

 If your dog is bored or lonely they can display attention seeking behaviour, including barking and whining.
 Make sure that your dog is getting enough exercise daily, as well as providing them with safe/interesting toys.
 Avoid leaving your dog on their own for long periods of time as they can become anxious, and keep them inside when you’re unable to supervise them.
 A pheromone diffuser could also help your dog settle when it is alone.

 If your dog continues to struggle with fears or anxiety you can speak to your vet who could provide advice on what else you can do to help.
 They may check to see if there is a medical cause for the anxiety or suggest behaviour therapy for your dog.